bnjjj/my-infra/CONTRIBUTING.md

 $ ionic serve --lab
 ```

+### Ionic cli
+If you're not used to use Ionic, go on the [Ionic Documentation](http://ionicframework.com/docs/v2/)

 ### Creating an Issue

-If you have a question about using the framework, please ask on the [My infra Gitter](SOON) group.
+If you have a question about using the framework, please ask me on my [twitter](https://twitter.com/BnJ25) in order to have a personal access to our [https://my-infra.slack.com](slack).

 If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported](https://github.com/bnjjj/my-infra/issues?utf8=%E2%9C%93&q=is%3Aissue).
 You can search through existing issues to see if there is a similar one reported.
 Include closed issues as it may have been closed with a solution.